 However, the liver is still more prized in its unique and unmatched ability to play two countering roles: defiantly bold and sophisticatedly delicate.
-Liver is dense in iron, strengthening the blood and bones.
+The liver is dense in iron, strengthening the blood and bones.
 When sliced and seared with onions, this organ is deserving of its nutritious punch and penetrating flavor.
-When whipped with eggs, onions and aromatic herbs, liver becomes a luscious, refined pre-party spread.
-Pâté takes less than fifteen minutes to prepare, and can be served as an appetizer on Thanksgiving day.
+When whipped with eggs, onions, and aromatic herbs, the liver becomes a luscious, refined pre-party spread.
+Pâté takes less than fifteen minutes to prepare and can be served as an appetizer on Thanksgiving day.
 If time is short, freeze the liver in a small bag for gracing a future occasion.
 But please, don’t throw it away.

 - 1 turkey liver

 - 1/2 cup yellow onion, coarsely chopped

 - 3–4 sprigs fresh thyme (or dried thyme)

 - 2 hard-boiled eggs

 - 1/4 teaspoon freshly ground black pepper

 - Rinse the raw liver and pat dry.
 Slice the liver into uniform pieces so they cook evenly.

 - In a medium saucepan, melt the butter and add the onions, sautée until they begin to brown.

 - Add the liver and garlic, and sautée until it turns from a cabernet color to brown, losing its shine.
 The liver will not take long to cook, and should still be slightly pink on the inside.